epilif3sotnas/Bus-Reservation-System/README.md

 # Run
-To run it, it is necessary php >= 8.0.3 and postgresql >= 13.2 as well as packages in composer.json file.
+To run it, it is necessary php >= 8.0 and postgresql >= 13.2 as well as the packages in composer.json file.

 Commands to run it:
 ```